kenanwright1988/Code-Institute-PP3-README-Template/README.md

 ### Features Left to Implement
-- Add any features that you did not implament and why. ex. ran out of time.
+- Add any features that you did not implement and why. ex. ran out of time.

 <a name="technologies"></a>